66Origin/nitox/README.md

 Missing features:

-- [x] Find a way to integration test the reconnection mechanism - but it has actually been hand-tested and works
+- [x] Find a way to integration test the reconnection mechanism - The 10M requests integration test provokes a slow consumer and a disconnection, which is handled well
-- [x] Auto-pruning of subscriptions being unsubscribed after X messages - It's actually a bug, since a stream stays open albeit sleeping
+- [x] Auto-pruning of subscriptions being unsubscribed after X messages
 - [ ] Handle verbose mode
 - [x] Handle pedantic mode - Should work OOB since we're closely following the protocol (Edit: it does)
-- [ ] Switch parsing to using `nom` - We're not sure we can handle very weird clients; we're fine talking to official ones right now
+- [x] Switch parsing to using `nom` - well, our parser is speedy/robust enough so I don't think it's worth the effort
-- [ ] Add support for NATS Streaming Server - Should be pretty easy with `prost` since we already have the async architecture going on
+- [x] Add support for NATS Streaming Server - Available under the `nats-streaming` feature flag!

 *There's a small extra in the `tests/` folder, some of our integration tests rely on a custom NATS server implemented with `tokio` that only implements a subset of the protocol to fit our needs for the integration testing.*